Azure/autorest.java/docs/generate/dataplane-customization.md

 ## Change Operation Behavior

-Generated client methods accept `ReqestOptions` for request parameters.
+Generated client methods accept `RequestOptions` for request parameters.
 For frequently invoked methods, one can customize them for better user-experience.

 Here is an [example](https://github.com/weidongxu-microsoft/azure-sdk-for-java/commit/c3e8ebc1bf13dd29d67da0b68d23a84197ce681e) of the modification of client to support options for client methods.